Skeletonxf/Skeletonxf.github.io/source/markdown/_doesCrimePay1.md

 I'll be using the 3 character versions of the ability score names to refer to the corresponding modifiers, so a dexterity score of 15 is +3 DEX, and likewise PROF refers to the proficiency bonus and EXP to the expertise bonus.

-I'll be using other standard notation like DC for difficulty class (here, the number you need to roll or higher to pass the checks) and gp for gold pieces.
+I'll be using other standard notation like DC for difficulty class (here, the number you need to roll or higher to pass the checks), gp for gold pieces, and d20 for a 20 sided die roll.

 *****